 Forward Drive, as the main collaboration workspace, is being designed with access in mind.
 Touchless building controls for doors, etc, will make moving around the building easier for those with physical disabilities.
 Ergonomic chairs that will better meet the needs of the majority of staff are being purchased minimising the need for specially adapted chairs, while the range of work settings and the limited time period that staff are expected to use them should help reduce physical strain on people.
 Hearing loops are proposed for all the main group collaboration areas.
 The use of a dyslexia friendly font for signage is being considered.
 The access procedures for shared workplace are being developed and will be consulted on with DAWN and MADG.
 The personal risk assessment process will need to be followed for those with more specific accessibility needs that cannot be met through these measures.
 Similar considerations will apply in the HNC at Peel Road.
+For those periods of time when staff with disabilities are working from home individual risk assessments will be carried out and reasonable adjustments to facilitate their adopting the agile working made as necessary.
+There are currently 6 disabled parking bays at Palmerston Road, and this number of surface spaces will be replicated in surface parking for the new HNC.
+In addition there will be 5 disabled spaces at Forward Drive.
+While this is a reduction on the 12 available at the present Civic Centre, and thus a minor negative impact, this should be mitigated by the new working patterns of agile working.
+In addition demand for spaces will be monitored on an ongoing and continuous basis, and the option is available to increase the number of disabled spaces available should this be necessary.
 Gender reassignment The proposals for office/ collaboration space will have a minor impact on this group as at present there are no gender neutral toilets or showers at Forward Drive Depot and this is an area of concern that will require monitoring.
 In the longer term the new HNC will be designed to modern standards and will have gender neutral toilets.
 Consideration will be given to the allocation of existing toilets and the situation monitored for further review six months from opening.